-For users who have a Marshall model 1959 or 1987 factory non-master volume amplifier, we now offer a hot switch to increase the gain in the Hot Mod V2 even further.
+For users who have a Marshall model 1959 or 1987 factory non-master volume amplifier, or for those that want the highest gain levels possible, we now offer a hot switch to increase the gain in the Hot Mod V2 even further.
 Why?
 We wanted to offer this to folks who may be starting with a factory Marshall non-master volume amps which do NOT use a cascaded preamp gain stage like the 2203/2204 amplifiers.
 So now you can click the hot switch to the up position to get an additional gain boost perfectly tuned for the 1959/1987 amps.
-Click down for standard Hot Mod V2 setting.
+Some folks like the increased gain in a 2203/2204 circuit as well (see Jeremy Von Epp’s video demo).
+Then click down for standard Hot Mod V2 setting.
 This model adds additional circuitry for a $30 upcharge and is available for a total of $249 plus $10.55 shipping.
 Use of a pre-or post-phase inverter master volume or attenuator for your factory non-master volume Marshall is still recommended.

 Hot Mod V2 RI